BestCoffeeMakersInfo☕️

 • Reliability overall could be better

-• Cannot be programmed
+• It cannot be programmed

 • Does not have temp control

-• Standard water filter does not fit
+• The standard water filter does not fit

 Price